-Thrips are one of those insects that gardeners get squeamish about because of their bad, yet deserved, reputation as an insect pest which deforms plants, discolors them and spreads plant diseases.
-But did you know that thrips spread more than just disease?
+Thrips are one of those insects that gardeners get squeamish about because of their bad, yet deserved, reputation as an insect pest which deforms plants, discolors them, and spreads plant diseases.
+Did you know though that thrips spread more than just disease?
 That’s right – they do have a redeeming quality!
 Thrips are actually helpful too, as pollinating thrips can help spread pollen.
 Read on to learn more about thrips and pollination in the garden.

 Do Thrips Pollinate?

 Do thrips pollinate?
 Why yes, thrips and pollination do go hand in hand!
 Thrips eat pollen and I guess you could consider them messy eaters because they end up getting covered in pollen during the feast.
-It has been estimated that a single thrip can carry 10-50 pollen grains.
+It has been estimated that a single thrip can carry 10 to 50 pollen grains.

 Thrip Pollination in Gardens